 You may not know the name Dominique Ansel, but you’ve probably heard of his most famous creation.
 Dominique Ansel invented the “Cronut”, a cross between a doughnut and a croissant.
 Prior to the Cronut, Ansel was known for The DKA, a flaky, buttery pastry about the size of a muffin.
-I actually prefer the DKA to the Cronut.
+I actually prefer the DKA (Dominique’s Kouign Amann) to the Cronut.
+The DKA is less sweet and has a flakier texture.
+Here’s a picture of my latest.

 Fancy French pastries aside, it recently came to my attention that there is a Dominique Ansel Banana Bread.
 So even though I have at least 900 other banana bread recipes, I had to try Dominique Ansel’s take on this American favorite.